simoninireland/epydemic/doc/implementation/event-times.rst

-We've chosen the former as a simpler and less burdensome approach, encapsulated within the :meth:`PulseCoupledOscillator.normalisePhase` method..
-This might turn out hot to have been the right choice, and if more situations arise in which unrestricted event times cause problems we may change to the latter.
-In the meantime, if you find yourself interacting with event times, please be careful about the numerical precision..
+We've chosen the former as a simpler and less burdensome approach, encapsulated within the :meth:`PulseCoupledOscillator.normalisePhase` method.
+This might turn out not to have been the right choice in the long run, and if more situations arise in which unrestricted event times cause problems we may change to the latter.
+In the meantime, if you find yourself interacting with event times, please be careful about the numerical precision.